 Temporary crowns are not always made with aesthetics in mind; therefore, a permanent crown will often look more natural.
 The dental lab can create a crown that matches the patient's other teeth so that the new tooth will not stand out.
 The better materials used will often look more aesthetically pleasing as well; for example, porcelain often reflects light better than acrylic.

-Check out what others are saying about our dental services on Yelp: Dental Cosmetics in Albany, OR.
+Check out what others are saying about our dental services on Google: Dental Cosmetics in Albany, OR.

 Conclusion